natalieagus/50002/docs/Labs/lab1.md

         reset_conditioner reset_cond
     }
 ```
-When we instantiate a module, we need to supply its inputs properly either in the instantiation *or* in the always block. `reset_conditoner` requires 1-bit `clk` signal, so we need to supply it as such.
-This is anologous to instantiation in Java or Python.
+When we instantiate a module, we need to supply its inputs properly either in the instantiation *or* in the always block. `reset_conditioner` requires 1-bit `clk` signal, so we need to supply it as such.
+This is analogous to instantiation in Java or Python.

 The syntax for instantiation and input connection can vary, depending on your preference:
 ```verilog